 I launched the “The Limitless YOU” podcast up on Spotify and iTunes, a podcast for everyone who wants to get inspiration and tips on how they can start building the business of their dreams and be the best version of themselves.

 I launched my first online training which is the Your Profitable Niche Version 1.0 and got some students to enroll.
+(If you want to learn how I launched my online course in just 2 weeks, sign up to my FREE training here).
 I did this while also focusing on my studies as I was on my last semester in college and working on my side-hustle as a content creator and social media manager of a private resort here in the Philippines.
 I turned 21 that month, too, and I committed to a quantum shift in my mindset as I thought “I’ve had enough”.
 So then goes my MIND-BLOWING decision because in the next month…

 I hired my first EVER business coach.
 You can be sure as heck that I was freaking out, literally feeling like I could pee my pants right then and there.
 I didn’t have the money (I was a freakin’ student and living off of my parent’s allowance and my side hustle!) but my intuition told me to do so.
 What else can I do better than to trust it — trust the voice inside of me saying “take the leap”?
 I was scared shitless.
 Nonetheless, I went on.
 During this month, I also had a breakdown because I was told that I needed to change the topic of my ENTIRE thesis with only just about 25 days before the deadline of submission.
 So I took a break from social media and began to focus solely on my one HIGHLIGHT goal: finish writing the first draft of my thesis.
 And I did.